 - During the lab sessions code fragments are written, compiled, linked and executed using different compiler options and detect, analyze and correct these programs using the debugger.

 - During the lab sessions code fragments are written to create, destroy and manipulate data structures using dynamic memory.
 Students are also requested to divide a given functionality into functions and write their code.

 - During the lab sessions, requirements derived from the specifications provided in exercises will be analyzed and the design of the solution will be worked on.

 - Students are requested in several activities throughout the course to search for auxiliary documents to support the information studied in a topic.

 - Use of the following tools: Virtual machines, compiler and version control in multiple laboratory sessions.

-During these activities the teaching staff reviews the student work in the class, supervises the lab sessions, answers questions in course forum, maintains at least one hour a week of office hours and calls for plenary office hours upon demand.
+During these activities the teaching staff reviews the student work in the class, supervises the lab sessions, answers questions of the students, maintains at least one hour a week of office hours and calls for plenary office hours upon demand.